MikeyBurkman/cecil/README.md

 ## TODO
 - Add ability to clear out the temporary cache.
 Currently everything is stored in a cache in a temp directory as dictated by the os.
 Just run `cecil` without any arguments to print out the location of that cache.
 - I'll probably change `include()` to work with only one argument, but ONLY if it's a core module like `path`.
 That way you'll never have to use `require()` in a cecil script
+- Add command to add an include for the latest version of some dependency.
+I don't like having to look up version numbers elsewhere.